 - The two numbers you calculated are your training zone heart rate.
 When you’re physically active, try to keep your heart rate between these two numbers.
 In this scenario, the training zone would be between 164 and 182 beats per minute.

-To better determine the subjective measures of intensity during physical activity, check out What exactly does moderate intensity mean? for more information on what it feels like to work at moderate intensity versus vigorous intensity.
 When you first begin to be physically active, the appropriate intensity level will likely be on the lower end — working out at a higher intensity could leave you worn out and gasping for air.
 If working at the lower target heart rate is too strenuous for you to sustain for twenty minutes, begin by working at the fifty percent level.
 After a few weeks, when you feel that your endurance and strength have increased, you can gradually increase your training intensity (such as going uphill on the bike, going for longer periods of time, or changing the bike gears).
 You may be able to tell you're ready to increase your training when you're not feeling tired from your activity or your heart rate is staying low.
 Always remember that even if you try to increase the intensity and it feels like too much, you can slow down again.
 Believe it or not, physical activity will become easier; as your heart strengthens, it takes less effort to pump blood to your lungs and tissue throughout your body.

 A few more tips: it also helps to slowly warm up before any physical activity by easing into your activity of choice to warm up your muscles.
 In addition, be sure not to overdo it in terms of the duration and frequency of workouts.
 Start out with twenty to thirty minute sessions, working slowly up to a longer session (if you wish to do so).
 It’s best to avoid really intense activities every day of the week — this could lead to burnout.
 Instead, try to aim for three to five times a week, of varied intensity and type of activity.
 If you smoke, cutting down or stopping will help increase lung capacity.
 Given that you are just starting out a new routine, you may also want to speak with your health care provider to ensure your regimen is appropriate for your fitness level and personal health history.
 You can also check out the Fitness section of the Go Ask Alice!
 Nutrition & Physical Activity archives for more ideas.